Pusadee’s Garden Sets an Opening Date

 “When is Pusadee’s Garden going to reopen?
 What will they do with it?
 Will the garden still be there?” are among the questions I’m most often asked when people want to know about what’s going on with Pittsburgh restaurants.

 It’s been a little more than three years since the announcement that Pusadee’s Garden, a beloved Thai restaurant with one of the city’s dreamiest outdoors dining landscapes, was closing for renovations.
 Owners Watcheree Tongdee, Busaba Tongdee and Michael Johnson said they had big plans for the next iteration of the Upper Lawrenceville restaurant.

-The culinary direction of the restaurant is a family collaboration.
+The culinary direction of Pusadee’s Garden is a family collaboration.
 Busaba Tongdee runs the kitchen, and matriarch Pusadee Tongdee will still be on-site most days, preparing curries, nam prik and other items.
-“She’ll be cooking, but she won’t be working the line,” says Watcheree Tongdee.

 The family and kitchen crew are preparing the food in a picturesque open kitchen at the back of the restaurant.
 There is a massive, spice-laden marble counter where the culinary team eventually will offer multi-course meals.
 The Tongdees added tao stoves — the Thai method of charcoal cookery uses long, slow-burning coals made from the rambutan tree — to the lineup of appliances in the kitchen.